 Canary has seen one pretty steep low this month after the big change in features for free users including the reduction of video recordings to a short measly 10-sec preview.
 But now the smart camera company is hoping to gain back some love with the introduction of its Google Assistant integration.

 Starting today, you can head over to your Assistant's "Explore" section and look for Canary, or use this direct link, and connect your Canary account to Assistant.
 When that's done, you'll be able to ask Assistant to talk to Canary or immediately say things like, "ask Canary what's the temperature at home," or "ask Canary for the humidity in my apartment."
-You can also inquire about the battery life of the wireless Flex camera.
 Read More